nlandon2/zelp/README.md

 ## Acknowledgments

-* Used the Yelp academic dataset
+* Credit to Yelp for the academic dataset